dimiturmomchev/Terraform-project/README.md

-## This is a small project using Terrafrom, Helm, Docker, minikube, Jenkins, Python etc ...
+## This is a small project using Terrafrom, Helm, Docker, minikube, Jenkins, Python, AWS etc ...

-Here we deploy a VPC with One public subnet, Two private subnets, NAT, ING, VPC peering
+Here we deploy a VPC with One public subnet, Two private subnets, NAT, ING, VPC peering, k8s cluster and  microservice architecture application with mysql DB.

 ![](images/diagram.jpg)